Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 Cons:

-• Some dogs are hesitant about the gel texture initially
+- Some dogs are hesitant about the squishy gel texture initially

-Best for: Owners who want a reliable gel mat with extra durability.
+Best for: Owners who want a reliable gel mat with a bit of extra durability.

 3. Coleman Comfort Cooling Gel Pet Pad (Best Budget)

-Coleman brings their outdoor expertise to pet products with this affordable gel cooling pad.
-It uses the same pressure-activated technology at a significantly lower price point.
-The trade-off is thinner construction and a less durable cover.
+Coleman brought their outdoor camping expertise to pet products with this affordable pad.
+It uses the same tech at a much lower price point.
+Here's the thing.
+Budget gear always comes with a compromise.
+The trade-off here is noticeably thinner construction.
+I'd skip this if you have a heavy chewer like my 2-year-old Aussie, Maple.
+(She views thin fabric as a personal challenge).

 Buy the Coleman Cooling Gel Pet Pad on Amazon